Papers

 Overview

 Recent advancements in the development of LLMs have significantly amplified concerns regarding the potential misuse of these powerful tools.
 In response to this, a variety of safeguards have been put in place to ensure LLMs operate within socially acceptable bounds.
 However, a phenomenon known as jailbreak attacks bypasses these safeguards, prompting LLMs to generate outputs that contravene established content policies.
 This research conducts a systematic, large-scale evaluation of existing jailbreak attack methods across multiple LLMs, revealing that optimized jailbreak prompts yield the highest success rates.
-The study further explores the implications of this finding for aligning LLM policies and safeguarding against these attacks.
+The paper further explores the implications of this finding for aligning LLM policies and safeguarding against these attacks.

 Jailbreak Method Taxonomy